gilbertchen/duplicacy/GUIDE.md

 ```
 SYNOPSIS:
-   duplicacy init - Initialize the storage if necessary and the current working directory as the repository
+   duplicacy init - Initialize the storage if necessary and the current directory as the repository

 USAGE:
    duplicacy init [command options] <snapshot id> <storage url>